gvwilson/sensibleadventures/bookster/bookster.md

 thought it without saying it, but they all knew that the bonescuttle wouldn't care whether the next child was Hett or not.*

-*So Forecastle bosun and several of his mates went hunting.
+*So the Forecastle bosun and several of his mates went hunting.
 Tracking the bonescuttle was easy, but when the trail led to the mouth of an old tunnel, he and his men stopped.
 Like all Avauntois, they had spent their lives under an open sky, with the whole world spread out below them.
 They stored trade goods in the shallowest tunnels, but the thought of going into their depth… Of having such a weight of stone over their heads… No.  Unable to meet one another's eyes, they turned back.
 This wasn't a job for an Avauntois.*

 *Vurt was twenty-four then.
-His parents had been taken the year before when scribbling fever swept across the Karaband.
+His parents had walked into the desert the year before when scribbling fever swept across the Karaband.
 They had left him a small house and a rat catching business whose clients were as poor as themselves.*

 *Unable to bear the house's emptiness, Vurt sold it for half what it had been worth a year before–it was a poor market, when so many stood empty.
 He was on his way to Tomb Hill to look for work as a caravan guard when he saw a palace clerk painting a notice on the wall in Six Ears Square.
-The Captain of Avaunt…  a bonescuttle…  passage there and back to be provided by the emir to any qualified applicant…  He looked up at the blue sky over his head, and thought, why not?
+The Captain of Avaunt…  a bonescuttle…  passage there and back to be provided to any qualified applicant…  He looked up at the blue sky over his head, and thought, why not?
 He'd killed one of the things before.*

 *The next morning, he found himself on the back of a small cloud, sweating in the heavy coat and fleece-lined trousers that the